InsertCreativityHere/galp/docs/Arduino.md

 ### statusFlags:
 Bit array that holes flags for various settings, there's 8 bits in total for 8 settings.
 They are as follows:
+- bits 0~1: The type of reading most recently taken (0 indicates a sensor ID scan, 1 indicates a non-batch sensor reasing, 2 indicates a batch reading, indicates a batch reading and that a reading has just finished (and hasn't been handled)).
-- bit 0: Whether there's currently a reading in progress (1 is true, 0 otherwise).
+- bit 2:    Whether there's currently a reading in progress (1 if there is, 0 otherwise).
-- bit 1: Whether the current reading is a batch reading (1 if batch reading, 0 otherwise).
-- bit 2: UNUSED
-- bit 3: UNUSED
-- bit 4: Whether pin A0 is used by the sensor currently connected to it (1 if used, 0 otherwise).
-- bit 5: Whether pin A1 is used by the sensor currently connected to it (1 if used, 0 otherwise).
+- bits 3~5: The address of the analog pin a reading was most recently taken from (0 = A0, ..., 5=A5).
-- bit 6: Whether pin A2 is used by the sensor currently connected to it (1 if used, 0 otherwise).
+- bit 6:    Whether digital port 1 should be read from during batch readings (1 if it should be, 0 otherwise).
-- bit 7: Whether pin A3 is used by the sensor currently connected to it (1 if used, 0 otherwise).
+- bit 7:    Whether digital port 2 should be read from during batch readings (1 if it should be, 0 otherwise).

 ### sensorFlags:
 Bit array that holds the states for each sensor port.
 There's 8 bits in total, the upper 4 keep track of which ports have sensors connected to them, and the lower 4 keep track of which sensors should be enabled during a batch reading.
 The `X_#_CONNECTED` and `X_#_ENABLED` macros are supplied

 The exact breakdown is as follows:
-- bit0: 1 if there's a sensor connected to analog port 1, 0 otherwise.
+- bit 0: 1 if there's a sensor connected to analog port 1, 0 otherwise.
-- bit1: 1 if there's a sensor connected to analog port 2, 0 otherwise.
+- bit 1: 1 if there's a sensor connected to analog port 2, 0 otherwise.
-- bit2: 1 if there's a sensor connected to digital port 1, 0 otherwise.
+- bit 2: 1 if there's a sensor connected to digital port 1, 0 otherwise.
-- bit3: 1 if there's a sensor connected to digital port 2, 0 otherwise.
+- bit 3: 1 if there's a sensor connected to digital port 2, 0 otherwise.
-- bit4: 1 if analog port 1 should be enabled during batch readings, 0 otherwise.
+- bit 4: 1 if pin A0 is used by any of the connected analog sensors, 0 otherwise.
-- bit5: 1 if analog port 2 should be enabled during batch readings, 0 otherwise.
+- bit 5: 1 if pin A1 is used by any of the connected analog sensors, 0 otherwise.
-- bit6: 1 if digital port 1 should be enabled during batch readings, 0 otherwise.
+- bit 6: 1 if pin A2 is used by any of the connected analog sensors, 0 otherwise.
-- bit7: 1 if digital port 2 should be enabled during batch readings, 0 otherwise.
+- bit 7: 1 if pin A3 is used by any of the connected analog sensors, 0 otherwise.

 ### sensorIDs:
 This array stores the last recorded ID voltage of every port on the Vernier interface in MUX address order (analog1, analog2, digital1, digital2).